Okellothomas/Delicacies./README.md

 - When a user open the application they will be prompted to wait as the app transition to the next layout with the content.
 - Once the delicacies activity is opened the user will have a list of delicacies categories from where he or she can choose from.
 - The user can click on a single category and have a list of food in that category listed for them.
+- User can as well search for their favorite meals and save them later for further exploration.
+- User are allowed to create their account and login in whenever they want to access content of the application.

 ## Technologies
 * XML
 * Java - Java is an OOP language used for both web design and mobile application designs.
 * Retrofit - enabling the application to consume an APi.
 * Picasso - enabling the application to display images from the APi
+* Firebase - enabling realtime data storage and retreaval.
+* SharedPreferences - to enable systemic storage of crucial data.

 # Licence
 MIT Licence